deliveroo/service_downtime_simulator/README.md

 [![CircleCI](https://circleci.com/gh/deliveroo/service_downtime_simulator/tree/master.svg?style=svg&circle-token=d66bc2c0246da5cdf4eeaeb6c9f7b10bcd74bb7b)](https://circleci.com/gh/deliveroo/service_downtime_simulator/tree/master)

+---

+:rotating_light: If you work at Deliveroo and you're contributing to this project, please bear in mind that this repository is public.

+---

 This is a piece of Rack middleware that simulates failures you would want to tolerate in upstream services.

 ## Installation